Take an Official State-Approved Hunter Safety Course

 Florida offers several options for completing hunter education courses.
 You can choose from online courses, in-person classes, or hybrid formats that combine both methods.
 Each option is designed to accommodate different learning styles and schedules.

 Online courses are popular for their convenience and flexibility.
 They allow you to study at your own pace and complete the course from home.
-However, students under 16 must complete an in-person skills day after the online course.
+Students must complete an in-person skills day after the online course.

 In-person classes provide hands-on training and direct interaction with instructors.
 These classes often include live demonstrations and practical exercises that help reinforce safety skills.